ANALYSIS: What the NDP Would Lose by Breaking Deal With Liberals

 0:00

-The NDP is facing pressure from the Conservatives to break its agreement with the Liberals and trigger an early election, and doing so would not leave many of its big agenda items on the table, a review of the deal shows.
+The NDP is facing pressure from the Conservatives to break its agreement with the Liberals and trigger an early election, and there wouldn’t be many NDP big agenda items left on the table if it did so, a review of the deal shows.

 Major pieces of legislation supported by the NDP have been adopted in the areas of dental care, child care, and energy transition, while the pharmacare bill is in the Senate after clearing the House of Commons in June.

-Tory Leader Pierre Poilievre asked NDP Leader Jagmeet Singh to drop his support for the Liberals in a letter made public this week.
-Poilievre said the NDP promised the alliance would help make things more affordable in Canada and pointed to Singh complaining recently about the high cost of living.
+Conservative Leader Pierre Poilievre asked NDP Leader Jagmeet Singh to drop his support for the Liberals in a letter made public on Aug.
+29. Poilievre said the NDP promised the alliance would help make life more affordable for Canadians and pointed to Singh complaining recently about the high cost of living.

-To remain in power as a minority government, the Liberals struck a supply and confidence agreement with the NDP in March 2022.
-In exchange for support on confidence votes in the House of Commons, the Liberals agreed to implement items on the NDP agenda.
+To remain in power as a minority government, the Liberals struck a supply-and-confidence agreement with the NDP in March 2022.
+In exchange for support on confidence votes in the House of Commons, the Liberals agreed to implement items on the NDP’s agenda.

-The NDP has threatened to pull out of the agreement several times but the Liberal government managed to keep the deal.
+The NDP has threatened to pull out of the agreement several times but the Liberal government managed to retain the New Democrats’ support.

 Ahead of the new parliamentary session starting in mid-September, and with the deal extending until the end of the spring session of 2025, the partners have not said what area of the agreement they'll focus on.

-The deal has now been in place for nearly two and a half years, and the vast majority of elements in the agreement have been carried out.
+The deal has now been in place for nearly 2 1/2 years, and most of the policy objectives in the agreement have been carried out.

 Government House Leader Karina Gould, who manages inter-party issues, was asked by reporters on the sidelines of the recent Liberal cabinet retreat in Halifax what her party needs to do to keep the NDP on board.

 “We’ve signed the agreement till the end of June, so as far as I’m concerned, that’s something that has been signed and agreed to,” she said on Aug.
-27. “And so I’m going to be working on that premise.”
+27. “So I’m going to be working on that premise.”

-Gould said there are still parts of the agreement that need to be accomplished and that her government would “keep pushing in that direction.”
-The minister added she is “fairly confident” that the “strong agreement” will survive until its expiry date.
+Gould said there are goals in the agreement that have yet to be accomplished and that her government would “keep pushing in that direction.”
+The minister added that she is “fairly confident” the agreement will survive until its expiry date.

 The Epoch Times reached out to the NDP for comment but didn’t hear back.